PLEASE NOTE THAT NO APPLICATIONS FOR GRADUATE STUDIES IN APPLIED LINGUISTICS ARE ACCEPTED OR REVIEWED.

-The faculty of the department of Applied Linguistics, along with affiliated members from departments such as: Anthropology, Asian Languages and Cultures, Chicana and Chicano Studies, Education, Linguistics, Psychology, Slavic Languages and Literatures, and Sociology, participate in the Master's Program in Applied Linguistics.
-The Chair of the Department of Applied Linguistics, Professor Reynaldo F. Macías, heads the faculty advisory committee that shapes the Master's program.
+Faculty members from departments such as: Anthropology, Asian Languages and Cultures, Chicana and Chicano Studies, Communication Studies, Education, Linguistics, Psychology, Slavic Languages and Literatures, and Sociology, participate in the Master's Program in Applied Linguistics.
+The Director of Graduate Studies, Professor Russell G. Schuh heads the faculty advisory committee that shapes the Master's program.
 The Graduate Advisor is responsible for academic counseling, coordinating graduate admissions, and processing graduate student support awards.

 The faculty members who participate in the Master's Program in Applied Linguistics represent a wide range of expertise and experience in language-related research.
 The program is designed to foster mentorship between students and faculty.
 New students discuss their academic program with a faculty mentor initially assigned according to areas of common interest, expertise, and experience.
 Students may request a change of mentor at any time thorugh the Graduate Advisor.
 Once a student nominates his or her thesis committee, the chair of the thesis committee assumes the role of faculty mentor.
 Each quarter, students meet with their faculty mentors to discuss their academic goals, and are required to have their study lists approved by their faculty mentor and the Graduate Advisor.
 The faculty and Graduate Advisor conduct an annual review of students' records and advise on progress in the program.